fzerorubigd/yaml-front-matter/README.md

-yaml-front-matter
+YAML Front matter
 =================

-YAML Front matter extractor
+YAML Front matter extractor, Use Symfony::YAML to extract the yaml meta data from the given file.